Sustainable living sounds great in theory. Use less, waste less, live better. But once you actually try to do it, things get confusing fast.

 The goal isn’t to do everything.
 It’s to focus on the things that actually matter.

-🏠 The 4 Areas That Drive Most of the Impact
+🏠 The Four Areas That Make the Biggest Difference

 If you simplify sustainable living down to what really matters, it comes down to four areas.
 These are where most of your long-term impact—and savings—come from.